zytedata/python-zyte-api/docs/use/cli.rst

 with a response from Zyte API.

-By default, ``zyte-api`` uses multiple concurrent connections for :ref:`performance reasons <cli-optimization>` and, as a result, the order of responses will probably not match the order of the source requests from the :ref:`input file <input-file>`.
+By default, ``zyte-api`` uses multiple concurrent connections for :ref:`performance reasons <cli-optimize>` and, as a result, the order of responses will probably not match the order of the source requests from the :ref:`input file <input-file>`.
 If you need to match the output results to the input requests, the best way is to use echoData_.
 By default, ``zyte-api``